eduardosasso/trip-compass/README.md

 # Trip Compass
-Trip Compass is an utility iOS app built for travelers and wanderes that love to explore new places by walking but are terrible with directions (myself included).
+Trip Compass is an iOS app built for travelers and wanderers that love to explore new places by walking but are terrible with directions (myself included).